alextsolovikos/DMDcsp/README.md

 # DMDcsp
-Code developed for the paper *"Estimation and Control of Fluid Systems Using Sparsity-Promoting Dynamic Mode Decomposition with Control"* by Alex Tsolovikos, Efstathios Bakolas, Saikishan Suryanarayanan, and David Goldstein.
+Code developed for the paper *"Estimation and Control of Fluid Flows Using Sparsity-Promoting Dynamic Mode Decomposition"* by Alex Tsolovikos, Efstathios Bakolas, Saikishan Suryanarayanan, and David Goldstein.

 ### Abstract: